Find the Best Mortgage

 Soft Credit Checks

-Soft credit checks do not affect your credit score and are great for planning.
+Soft credit checks do not affect your credit score and are ideal for planning purposes.
 However, they don’t offer much assurance to a lender underwriting your mortgage application.
 At some point, the lender or broker must pull your FICO score to ensure you meet their requirements and check back on your entire repayment history.

-Lenders have a specific minimum FICO score requirement of 680 or 720 out of 900 to provide you with the best mortgage rate.
-Lenders will not want missed payments, especially for mortgage payments, as it will show to the lender either you have poor budgeting or cash flow or your monthly obligations and carrying costs exceed your income.
-Lenders and brokers will want to know if you put any practices in place to avoid any negative habits in the future.
+Lenders typically have a specific minimum FICO score requirement of 680 or 720 out of 900 to offer you the best mortgage rate.
+Lenders will not want missed payments, especially for mortgage payments, as it will show to the lender that either you have poor budgeting or cash flow, or your monthly obligations and carrying costs exceed your income.
+Lenders and brokers will want to know if you have implemented any practices to prevent negative habits in the future.

 Minimum Credit Requirement

-The best rates, such as nesto’s, are reserved for borrowers with a FICO score 680+ and no missed mortgage payments.
-Exceptions can be made in some circumstances, such as missed payments due to separation.
+The best rates, such as nesto’s, are reserved for borrowers with a FICO score of 680 or higher and no missed mortgage payments.
+Exceptions can be made in certain circumstances, such as missed payments resulting from a separation.
 During a separation, neither party could take responsibility for all the household payments, and due to unforeseen circumstances, the mortgage may have been neglected.

 There is always a story, and nesto mortgage experts are willing to listen to and understand the whole story behind your credit report.
 If there is a reasonable explanation for missed payments, our mortgage expert will put a case together to ask for exceptions from the underwriting department on your behalf.